Juneechen/P4_Reliable_TCP/README.md

 - Contributors: Ujwal Gupta, Shujun Chen

-# Reliable UDP Communication
+# Reliable Communication

-This project implements a reliable UDP communication protocol between a sender and a receiver.
+This project implements a reliable TCP communication over UDP between a sender and a receiver.
 The sender sends messages to the receiver, and the receiver acknowledges the receipt of each message.
 The sender employs congestion control and timeout-based retransmission mechanisms to ensure reliable delivery of messages.

 ## High-Level Approach